 “No need for that.
 I’ll come back after work, okay?”

-They hang up after that.
+They hung up after that.

 “Need me to pull some strings?”

-“Dad,” Jacky jumps in.
+“Dad,” Jacky jumped in.

 “How about my support then?
 You’re still taking orders, right?”